 Parents/carers whose child has been refused a place at the school have a legal right to appeal against this decision to an Independent Appeal Panel.
 Our school has appointed the Wandsworth Appeals Service, which is responsible for arranging appeal panels on our behalf.
-Please visit www.wandsworth.gov.uk/admissions for information about the appeals process or contact educationappeals@wandsworth.gov.uk/admissions for information about the appeals timetable on its website showing the relevant deadlines.
+Please visit www.wandsworth.gov.uk/admissions for information about the appeals process or contact educationappeals@wandsworth.gov.uk.
+The school will publish an appeals timetable on its website showing the relevant deadlines.